 - Up to 5 books.

-Registered students, both full and part-time faculty, and staff borrowers are eligible to request library materials via Intralibrary (campus wide) and Interlibrary Loan.
+Registered students, both full and part-time faculty, and staff borrowers are eligible to request library materials from all CAC Library branches as well as all Pinal County Public Libraries.
+Any material unavailable at those sites can be requested from other libraries through Interlibrary Loan.
 General public users can consult their local public library branch to see if ILL is available.

 Charges and Refunds